-- 1. On each IIS instance, in the Site Bindings window, select the new server certificate. - 2.
+- 1. Replace all of the old server certificates with new server certificates on each server with the XM Scaled (XM1) role. - 2.
+On each IIS instance, in the Site Bindings window, select the new server certificate. - 3.
 Restart IIS on every computer that you configured to use the new server certificates.